mhagiwara/one-month-challenge/201701_openintro-statistics.md

 - pp. 147 - 156
 - Normal approximation of binomial distribution
 - Negative binomial distribution (prob. of observing first success on nth trial)

+## 2017/01/15

+- pp. 157
+- Poisson distribution (Number of occurrences of independent events when the population is large)
+- Lab 2: Probability